Budget 2021: Corporation tax to rise from 2023

-Unveiling his statement to Parliament on Wednesday (3 March), Sunak said taxes paid on company profits would rise from its current 19% rate.
+Unveiling his statement to Parliament on Wednesday (3 March), Sunak said taxes paid on company profits would rise from the current 19% rate.

-"The government is providing business with over 100 billion pounds of support to get through this pandemic so it is fair and necessary to ask them to contribute to our recovery," Sunak told MPs.
+"The government is providing business with over £100 billion of support to get through this pandemic, so it is fair and necessary to ask them to contribute to our recovery," Sunak told MPs.

 "Even after this change, the United Kingdom will still have the lowest corporation tax rate in the G7," he said.